naphatkrit/TigerHost/docs/under_the_hood/other_backends/tsuru.rst

 What's Bad
 -----------
 - Poor documentation.
-- Along the same line, the instruction for installing is extremely bad.
-First, there is no official script, and the instruction were like, go install this, then comoe back and run these commands.
+- Along the same line, the instruction for installing is unclear.
+There is no one script to install Tsuru with all its dependencies, and the instruction does not cover all the dependencies needed.